Chicken roulade is an especially great appetizer to have on hand for get-togethers and holiday celebrations. The perfect make-ahead food!

 - Remove the bone from the chicken thighs.
 Using a meat tenderizer, pound the thighs skin side down until very thin.

-- Mix the ground beef, pork, and turkey together with the garlic parsley salt and black pepper.
+- Mix the ground beef, pork, and chicken together with the garlic parsley salt and black pepper.

 - Lay the pounded chicken thighs out on a clean cutting board.
 Sprinkle them with a little garlic parsley salt.
 Cover the chicken with a layer of the ground meat mixture.
 Place two hardboiled egg halves next to each other at either end of the chicken thigh.